Qalanc/Test/README.md

 $ git tag session1
 ```

-To rebase the `storm` branch with the latest commit from `master`, switch to 'storm' and use Git commands:
+To rebase the `storm` branch with the latest commit from `master`, switch to `storm` and use Git commands:

 ```bash
 $ git checkout storm